|The Brain Mind Center|

 You are viewing the Brain Mind Center at Alpha Online, a Division of Environmed Research, founded in 1984 at Vancouver, BC, Canada.
 Online Since 1995.
 Alpha Nutrition is a trademark and a division of Environmed Research Inc.; All Alpha Education books, eBooks and Starter packs are ordered online.; We are located at Sechelt, close to Vancouver, British Columbia, Canada. eMail: email@example.com

-Persona Digital Books -- To Order Books: Click the Add to Cart buttons on the left to order printed books from Alpha Online (mail delivery to US and Canada).
+Persona Digital Books -- To Order Books: Click the Add to Cart buttons on the left to begin your order for printed books from Alpha Online (mail delivery to US and Canada).
 Download eBooks Click the Download button on the right to order eBooks (PDF file) for download.
 Click book title (center column) to read topics from each book.

 Further reading: Alpha Nutrition Program, Neuroscience Notes, Intelligence and Learning.